cc-nogueira/qty/README.md

 ### ***Unit***

 **`Unit`** has symbol and name and belongs to a `SystemOfMeasurement` and it knows it.
-This way we can as an unit for a `QuantityConverter` to another unit of the same kind.
+This way we can ask an unit for a `QuantityConverter` function to convert amounts from this unit to another one of the same kind, such quantity converter could then be used for a series of conversions from the same two units.

 ### ***Quantity***

 **`Quantity`** is a container class of ***Unit*** and ***Amount***.
-It is a comparable class with intrinsic unit conversion and offers an API for quantities operations (+, -, *, /, negated, etc) for units in of the same kind.
+It is a comparable class with intrinsic unit conversion and offers an API for quantities operations (+, -, *, /, negated, etc).